vxhl/365DaysOfData/README.md

 ## 📌Day 19: 📊***Building Interactive Dashboards with Tableau***
 ### 📊Building Interactive Dashboard for EDA with Sample Superstore dataset
 Tableau is amazing.
-Ngl I've never had this much fun with data before xD, made some interesting inferences with the SampleSuperstore dataset and I am mostly done, other than of course, the organising as you can see the clutter.
-I might need to remove some irrelevant fields that do not contribute to the achievements at hand.
+Ngl I've never had this much fun with data before xD, made some interesting inferences with the SampleSuperstore dataset, and I am mostly done, other than of course, organizing and applying some better practices for the sheets.
+I can say I am at least familiar now with the interface to a good extent.
+I will put some more work into the dashboard before making the video demonstration for the project.

-I am basically trying to find out in what areas the losses are being incurred for the company and after some EDA with Tableau I was able to determine that the most losses are the highest and most significant in the following cities:
+In this project, my task is to find out what factors the losses are being incurred for the company and what we can do to reduce those losses.
+After some EDA with Tableau, I was able to determine that the losses are the highest and most significant in the following cities:

-**Philadelphia, Houston, Chicago**
+Philadelphia, Houston, Chicago.

-and the profit is the highest at cities like:
+And the profit is the highest in cities like:

-**New York, Seattle, San Francisco, Los Angeles**.
+New York, Seattle, San Francisco, Los Angeles.

-The losses are highest with the Category of furniture due to a disproportion between sales and discount.
+The losses are highest with the Category of furniture due to a disproportion between sales and discounts in the cities with losses.

-Next I will document the learnings from the EDA and hopefully create the video explaining the project tomorrow.
+There is a lot more to uncover which I will be explaining in the video demonstration.

 ![project1](https://github.com/vxhl/365Days_MachineLearning_DeepLearning/blob/main/Images/project1.png)